Secure By Design

 Key Differences Explained

-Cryptographic Hash: TR-03183 mandates SHA-512 hashes for all deployable components.
-This ensures integrity verification – you can prove that the component in production matches exactly what was documented in the SBOM.
+Cryptographic Hash: TR-03183-2 v1.0 requires SHA-256 hashes for all deployable components.
+This ensures integrity verification — you can prove that the component in production matches exactly what was documented in the SBOM.

 License Information: European requirements explicitly include both declared and concluded licenses.
 This supports legal compliance and intellectual property management across the supply chain.